Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 #.
 Optimize the target task graph using task-specific optimization methods.
    The result is the "optimized task graph" with fewer nodes than the target task graph.
 See :ref:`optimization`.
 #.
+Morph the graph.
+Morphs are like syntactic sugar: they keep the same meaning,
+   but express it in a lower-level way.
+These generally work around limitations in the TaskCluster platform, such as number of dependencies or routes in a task.
-Create tasks for all tasks in the optimized task graph.
+#.
+Create tasks for all tasks in the morphed task graph.

 Transitive Closure
 ..................